Ladder Safety

 • Always inspect the ladder prior to using it.
 If the ladder is damaged, it must be removed from service and tagged until repaired or discarded.

-• Always maintain a 3-point (two hands and a foot, or two feet and a hand) contact on the ladder when climbing.
+• Always maintain a three-point (two hands and a foot or two feet and a hand) contact on the ladder when climbing.
 Keep your body near the middle of the step and always face the ladder while climbing.

 • Do not use the top step/rung of a ladder as a step/rung unless it was designed for that purpose.